 To bridge the gap to the surface water sustainable diversion limits in the Basin Plan, the government has recovered water through a combination of water purchases, contracted infrastructure investments, and other state and federal recoveries.
 Where a gap remains to be bridged, the government continues to prioritise infrastructure investment over water purchases, with the focus of remaining surface water purchasing on high priority, strategically important initiatives.

 To bridge the gap to the groundwater SDLs, the Basin Plan requires groundwater extractions in the Queensland Upper Condamine Alluvium to be reduced by 40.4 gigalitres.
-Several open tenders have been held to purchase groundwater licences in this area to date, enabling progress towards the long term protection of the productive base of the aquifer.
+Several open tenders have previously been held to purchase groundwater licences in this area, enabling progress towards the long term protection of the productive base of the aquifer.
+Information on the current 2018 open tender can be found on the groundwater purchasing website.

 Approach to market